 Can you make money online?
 Sure.
 Is it easy?
 Not exactly.
-However, one of the more consistently profitable ways to secure passive income comes in the form of a membership site.
-This involves picking the right WordPress Membership plugin and blocking some, or all, of your content, allowing users access when they pay an upfront or recurring fee.
-And that’s the key to stable cash flow: Recurring revenue.
-When you sell individual products or services, each customer needs to be convinced that they should buy again, whether this is done through email marketing, abandoned cart messaging or social media.
+However, one of the most consistently profitable ways to secure passive income comes in the form of a membership site.
+And to build a membership site, it’s important to learn about the best WordPress Membership plugins.

+With a membership plugin, you’re able to block some, or all, of your content, allowing users access when they pay an upfront or recurring fee.
+And that’s the key to stable cash flow: recurring revenue.
+When you sell individual products or services, each customer needs to be convinced that they should buy again, whether this is done through email marketing, abandoned cart messaging, or social media.

-In short, membership websites can mean big money, as long as you find the right niche, focus hard on providing quality offerings and choose the right WordPress membership plugin to guide you along the way.
+In short, membership websites can mean big money, as long as you find the right niche, focus hard on providing quality products/services, and choose the best WordPress membership plugins to guide you along the way.

 What Types of Membership Sites Can You Build?

 - An online course with one or multiple topics.
-Courses might include projects, documents (like PDFs) video and quizzes.
+Courses might include projects, documents (like PDFs) videos, and quizzes.

 - A service-based membership program with members paying for a certain amount of services per month or year.
 An online or over the phone coaching program is a good example of this.